 How Does Oral Appliance Therapy Work?

-The use of an oral appliance to treat sleep apnea can alleviate symptoms and minimize health risks often associated with a sleep disorder.
+An oral appliance that treats sleep apnea can alleviate symptoms and minimize health risks often associated with a sleep disorder.
 Dr. Dechter and Dr. Moy can create a custom-fit oral appliance that fits only in your mouth.
 This small device is similar to a mouthguard.
-It will reposition your jaw to prevent the soft tissues at the back of the throat from collapsing and blocking your airway.